Amy Oshier of Lee Memorial Health Systems reports on Hyperthermia Treatment.

 “So it’s almost the temperature of a hot tub.
 We’ve tried to get the temperature to 108 degrees, and we want it in contact with the tumor from anywhere to 30 minutes to an hour,” says Dr. Brown.

 Hyperthermia makes the body more sensitive to radiation, so it can be administered at lower doses and still be effective.
 Within an hour after getting the heat application, the patient undergoes radiation.

 “What it does is make the radiation more effective by increasing the blood flow to the tumor, you have more oxygen there.
-And the oxygen interacts with the radiation and creates free radicals and free radicals actually attach to the DNA cancer cells and break the DNA in half.
-By doing that cancer cells can’t divide, they can’t grow and they die,” says Dr. Brown.
+And the oxygen interacts with the radiation and creates free radicals, and free radicals attach to the DNA cancer cells and break the DNA in half.
+By doing that, cancer cells can’t divide, they can’t grow, and they die,” says Dr. Brown.

 Hyperthermia therapy is a hot topic in cancer treatment.
 While not curative, it is giving patients with limited options, a new way to keep their disease in check.

 View More Health Matters video segments at leememorial.org/healthmatters/